 One aspect that sets operational dashboards apart from other types of dashboards is that the data included on the screen depends on the department and industry.
-For example, a manufacturing operational dashboard may track the number of products manufactured, along with the number of returns or defects.
+For example, a manufacturing operational dashboard may track the number of products manufactured and the number of returns or defects.

 An example of a sales CRM operational dashboard is one of our clients, Tribyl.
 This dashboard allows sales reps to track + manage their accounts more productively in real-time while slashing ramp times.

-Even though it is not your typical operational dashboard, Tribyl does fall into the category of operational dashboards.
+Even though it is not your typical operational dashboard, Tribyl falls into the operational dashboards category.
 Also, it is designed to make every conversation count between reps and prospects through the following tools:

 Strategic Dashboard Examples